-Describe any actual or potential negative Describe any actual or potential neutral or positive consequences. outcomes.
+Describe any actual or potential negative consequences.
 (Consider how to mitigate against these).
+Describe any actual or potential neutral or positive outcomes.
 (Consider how to improve as far as possible).
-Impact on knowledge and skills: Successful provider will need to ensure the staff within the service have the right skills to meet the needs of the children.
+(Consider now to mitigate against these).
+(Consider now to improve as far as possible).
+Impact on knowledge and skills: The current provider has indicated that the staff within the service will be entitled to TUPE transfer.
+This will ensure the current experience and skilled staff continue to be available for the children, young people accessing the service.
 The needs of children eligible for residential short breaks are becoming more complex.
-Bidders will be required to detail the staff training and development plan as part of the tender.
-Impact on employment levels: Service changes to meet the changing needs of children over the life of the contract may result in staff changes.
-If this is substantial separate consultation and IA will be undertaken.
-Job opportunities may be created to ensure delivery of services meets demand or linked to development of alternative service delivery over life of contract.
-Impact on local business: The commissioning options recommended enable a full range of suitable bidders the opportunity to bid for the provision of this contract and consortia bids.
+Quality monitoring and governance will be in place to ensure staff training, and individual leaning and development plans are delivered according to Devon's requirements.
+Impact on employment levels: Service changes to meet the changing needs of children over the life of the contract may result in Job opportunities may be created to ensure delivery of services meets demand or linked to development of alternative service delivery.